happybeing/vdash/README.md

 Press 'q' to quit.

-Feature requests and discussion are currently summarised in the opening post of the Safe Network forum topic: [Node Dashboard ideas please!](https://safenetforum.org/t/node-dashboard-ideas-please/32572?u=happybeing).
+Feature requests and discussion are currently summarised in the opening post of the Safe Network forum topic: [node Dashboard ideas please!](https://safenetforum.org/t/node-dashboard-ideas-please/32572?u=happybeing).

 For more details and progress see [Roadmap](#roadmap) (below).